iotaledger/iota.go/README.md

 ## Supporting the project

 We thank everyone for their contributions.
 In order for your pull requests to be accepted, they must fulfill the following criteria:
 * You must write tests for your additions with Ginkgo
 * You must write example code that desribes the parameters and the functionality of your additions
 * Your pull request must pass the continuous integration configuration

+See the [contributing guidelines](.github/CONTRIBUTING.md) for more information.

 ### Writing tests with Ginkgo